PHD logo

 Extractions

-Tooth extraction becomes necessary when a tooth is too damaged to be saved through conventional methods like fillings or root canals.
-This could result from severe decay, trauma, gum disease, or infection.
+Tooth extraction becomes necessary when a tooth is too damaged to be saved by conventional treatments like fillings or root canals.
+This damage can result from severe decay, trauma, gum disease, or infection.

 What Is A Tooth Extraction?